The Heroes Journey TeamProudly Helping Warriors Find Their Voice and Tell Their Story

 David Martin is a consultant and business coach for leaders who must transform how they achieve results.
 Across two decades and five continents, he’s helped thousands of Fortune 50 executives and entrepreneurs achieve results that once eluded them.
 David is a master storyteller who can quickly elicit insights in people, sparking the evolution of how they think, perform, and lead, making him a unique asset to the mission of The Heroes Journey.

 Alpine skiing guide Kim Seevers has been involved in the ski industry for more than 30 years as an instructor, coach, educator, and director for the Professional Ski Instructors of America (PSIA).
-A former boarding school teacher, Seevers currently works full-time as a grant writer for The Heroes Journey.
+A former boarding school teacher, Seevers currently works full-time as the Deputy Director and grant writer for The Heroes Journey.

 Story Coach, Program Coordinator